 - MkII – this is slightly inspired by the 1960s US in its design.
 The MkII has a more conventional layout of controls including Attack (0.8ms – 35ms), Recovery (20ms – 3.6s), and Ratio (2:1, 4:1, 8:1, Limit), as well as Density.
 MkII has cleaner compression through the way it processes the signal for the vari-mu compressor by adding a second stage of variable mu compressor and an IStage that engages an interstage transformer which separates gain make-up from gain reduction.

-- MkIII – this model keeps the Density and the IStage parameters from the MkII and offers users a choice between two compression ratios i.e High and Low.
-In addition to that, it has a Punch setting which manipulates the attack and release.
-Moreover, there is a separate section with Dry/Wet controls, sidechain filter, and 2 tone-shaping controls i.e. Drive and Timbre.
+- MkIII – this model keeps the Density and the IStage parameters from the MkII and offers you a choice between two compression ratios i.e High and Low.
+In addition to that, it has a Punch setting that manipulates the attack and release.
+Moreover, there is a separate section with Dry/Wet controls, a sidechain filter, and 2 tone-shaping controls i.e. Drive and Timbre.

 - Automatic gain compensation (AGC) feature to maintain a constant output level